-There are three radio broadcasting stations in the Territory, 2CY and 2CN of the national broadcasting system and 2CA, a commercial station.
+There are three radio broadcasting stations in the Territory, 2CY and 2CN of the national broadcasting system and 2CA, a commercial station, and work is in progress on the construction of a commercial television station.
+The station is expected to be in full operation by June, 1962.